besure94/library-solution/README.md

 Project Outline:

-// Will need two users: librarians and patrons, with a model/table for each.
+// Will need two users: librarians and patrons.

 // Will need a Book model (table) with info like title, year published, genre, pages, etc.